open-source-flash/open-source-flash/README.md

 - https://twitter.com/fwa/status/889957817330917377
 - https://twitter.com/TomFulp/status/889883079137005570

-Cool Flash Links:
+## Cool Flash Links
 - Video of eye4u.com flash intro: https://www.youtube.com/watch?v=3aT4wt0fmGU .
 - [Homestar Runner](http://homestarrunner.com)

-Flash as an art medium:
+## Flash as an art medium
-Flash quickly became a platform for creative expression in an exciting new medium with global reach at a time when sound and moving images were barely breaking into the internet.
+Flash was also a platform for creative expression in an exciting new medium with global reach at a time when sound and moving images were barely breaking into the internet.
 Many artists took the media and shaped it to their own style.
-There were many but one that I remember vividly is Han Hoogerbrugge.
-In particular his project Nails (link below)
 These digital pieces were both mesmerizing and disturbing.

 We do lots to save and restore old manuscripts so, why not consider any interactive artworks that were developed on this platform and can't be ported truthfully to just a video format.